 Introduction to Statistics

 Descriptive statistics, probability, sampling distributions, statistical inference, regression.
 Course does not count on major, minor in mathematics.
-Credit may not be earned in both STA 282 and STA 382.
+Credit may not be earned in more than one of these courses: STA 282, STA 382, STA 392.
+Satisfies Mathematics Competency.
+Quantitative Reasoning.
+This course may be offered in an online or hybrid format.
 Recommended: MTH 105 or competency.
-This course is approved for offering in a distance learning format.

 Select 6 semester hours of coursework from the following:

 Introduction to elements and principles of design and their application, including creative problem solving and visual literacy, as it applies to two and three-dimensional form.

 Introduction to Engineering

 A general introduction to engineering with an emphasis on problem solving, engineering tools, engineering design processes, and teamwork.
 Pre/Co-requisite: One of the following: MTH 130, 132, 133.

 Study and engineering application of relationship between the forces acting on a body, the mass of the body, and the motion of the body.
 Prerequisites: IET 279 or EGR 251 with a C- or better; EGR 200 with a C- or better; MTH 132 or 133; permission of E&T advisor; cumulative GPA of 2.5 or higher.